sonneil/container-api/README.md

 Requisites:
-Java 8, An MySQL Server instance running, Gradle (You can just use the wrapper).
+Java 8, A MySQL Server instance running, Gradle (You can just use the wrapper).